 Normally, the best way to choose a leader is just by multiply it by two. if you are using 2lbs then 4lbs leader will be ideal to use.
 Anything more than that it may affect the casting distance and also lure action.

 But its not wrong to use bigger leader.
 I always recommend bigger leader for beginners to build up their confidence.
 Apart from that its more practical to choose a leader based on their target fish and also fishing location.
-So, adjusting the leaders based on this factors will be more ideal.
+So, adjusting the leaders based on these factors will be more ideal.

 There are tons of articles available online but not many written more detailed because most still having their own understanding and perception.
 Mostly written based on their own experiences and based on their own fish and also based on the technology existed those days.
 But still the rule of thumb is still remain 6lbs for ultralight game.